He came to the US as a child refugee from the former Soviet Union. Now he’s a father facing deportation to Ukraine

 Then, he was detained himself.

-At the Bluebonnet and Prairieland Detention Facilities in Texas he’s been held at since August, Surovtsev’s faith hasn’t wavered, his wife said.
+At the Bluebonnet and Prairieland Detention Facilities in Texas, where he has been held since August, Surovtsev’s faith hasn’t wavered, his wife said.
 He leads a nightly Bible study with his fellow inmates.

 Since he anticipates boarding a flight to Ukraine Monday, the group held an extra session this weekend to rally around him in prayer one more time.